Satara (city): History

 Raja bhoj II of Shilahara dynasty constructed a fort here between 1178 AD and 1193 AD around which the city was later founded,Shilaharas fell to Seuna (Yadava) dynasty of Devgiri in 1212 AD.
 Popular among locals, temple of Yavateshwar was built during yadava rule in Hemadpanti style.

 During rule of Bijapur Sultanate,Ali Adil Shah I's wife Chand Bibi was imprisoned by Kishvar Khan at Satara fort as she conspired against him to seize power after her husband's death.
-In 1663, Chhatrapati Shivaji Maharaj conquered Parali(now Sajjangad) and the Satara fort from Bijapur.After which Manaji Sable served as kiledar of Satara and defended the fort when it was attacked by second son of Aurangzeb Muhammad Mu'azzam.
+In May 1673, Chhatrapati Shivaji Maharaj conquered Parali(now Sajjangad) and the Satara fort in September of the same year from Bijapur.After which Manaji Sable served as kiledar of Satara and defended the fort when it was attacked by second son of Aurangzeb Muhammad Mu'azzam.

-After the death of Chhatrapati Sambhaji (Son of Chhatrpati Shivaji Maharaj) in 1689,Marathas under Rajaram I had to retreat to south India for survival. and hence Jinji in Tamilnadu became the Maratha capital but when Chhatrapati Rajaram returned to Maharashtra in 1698, he declared Satara as the Maratha capital.He then left Satara for campaign and left the fort to Prayagji Prabhu.On 8th December 1699 Aurangzeb advanced towards Satara and sieged the fort with Tarbiyat khan in south,Sarjekhan in east, Aurangzeb's son Azam Shah in Shahapur in the west and Aurangzeb himself in Karanje in the north.
-Parshuram pant Pratinidhi managed to sent food grain supplies through Parali fort.
+After the death of Chhatrapati Sambhaji (Son of Chhatrpati Shivaji Maharaj) in 1689,Marathas under Rajaram I had to retreat to south India for survival. and hence Jinji in Tamilnadu became the Maratha capital but when Chhatrapati Rajaram returned to Maharashtra in 1698, he declared Satara as the Maratha capital.He then left Satara for campaign and left the fort to Prayagji Prabhu.On 8 December 1699 Aurangzeb advanced towards Satara and sieged the fort with Tarbiyat khan in south,Sarjekhan in east, Aurangzeb's son Azam Shah in Shahapur in the west and Aurangzeb himself in Karanje in the north.
+Parshuram pant Pratinidhi managed to sent food grain supplies through Parali fort by bribing Azam Shah.
 Marathas defended the fort for 6 months but news of chh.Rajaram's death demoralized the troops on Satara fort and in April Tarbiyat khan dug trenches under Bastion named Manglai, killing a few Marathas and injuring Prayagji Prabhu, this compelled them to handover the fort.
 It was later recaptured by Marathas in 1706.

-Chhatrapati Shahu Maharaj I Shahu, heir apparent to the Maratha Dynasty, was captured by Mughals when he was only seven years old at Raigad.He remained their prisoner until the death of Aurangzeb in 1707.
+Chhatrapati Shahu Maharaj I Shahu, heir apparent to the Maratha Empire, was captured by Mughals when he was only seven years old at Raigad.He remained their prisoner until the death of Aurangzeb in 1707.